afondiel/Self-Driving-Cars-Specialization/Course3-Visual-Perception-for-Self-Driving-Cars/course3-w5-notes.md

 **Learning Same resolution Feature Maps**

-- To remedy these problems, researchers have formulated what is commonly referred to as a feature decoder.
+- To remedy these problems, researchers have formulated what is commonly referred to as a `feature decoder`.

 <img src="./resources/w5/img/l2-seg-cnn5.png" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

-- The feature decoder can be thought of as a mirror image of the feature extractor.
+- The feature decoder can be thought of as a mirror image of the *feature extractor*.
 Instead of using the convolution pooling paradigm to downsample the resolution, it uses upsampling layers followed by a convolutional layer to upsample the resolution of the feature map.
 - The upsampling usually using nearest neighbor methods achieves the opposite effect to pooling, but results in an inaccurate feature map.
 - The following convolutional layers are then used to correct the features in the upsampled feature map with learnable filter banks.
 - This correction usually provides the required smooth boundaries as we go forward through the feature decoder.